 It began over seven years ago when I decided to visit an old friend in Northern California.
 We were talking on the phone when she told me she purchased a table from Ikea and was having problems putting it together.
 I said I would come up to help her which surprised her since we were about one hundred miles apart.
-We joked around about it and in a few minutes finished our once a month phone call.
+We joked around about it and in a few minutes finished our once-a-month phone call.
 It dawned on me shortly after we hung up that my day was open and I had exactly nothing to do all day, so I packed a small tool box, grabbed a jacket and drove from Monterey to San Anselmo to help assemble her table.

-And since that time things have changed.
-Techniques, quality, and focus have improved and today we are “Artistic Candleholders,” the creators of “Art that lights up your life.”
+Since that time things have changed.
+Techniques, quality, and focus have improved and today we are the creators of Artistic Candleholders, “Art that lights up your life.”

 Today thousands of people and businesses are proud and happy owners of “Artistic Candleholders.”

-It’s been over seven years since I've made that drive to San Anselmo to assemble my friends table, and although I’ve made hundreds – maybe thousands since that day, ironically I have yet to send her a centerpiece.
+It’s been over seven years since I've made that drive to San Anselmo to assemble my friend's table, and although I’ve made hundreds – maybe thousands since that day, ironically I have yet to send her a centerpiece.

 Two position Floating Candles, supported by Oregon Coast Mandrone

 Copyright © 2020 Artistic CandleHolders - All Rights Reserved.